-In the study Selling Into the Sun by the Berkeley Laboratory and with the approval of the Department of Energy, it is claimed that PV panels will sell $1.10/W higher in California.
+In the study Selling Into the Sun done by the Berkeley Laboratory with the approval of the Department of Energy, it’s claimed that PV panels will sell $1.10/W higher in California.
 In other states, it is estimated to cost $4/W or $15,000 for a 3.6-kW PV system.

 Legalities.
 If your state offers incentives, rebates, or federal incentives, chances are you bought those panels with a much lesser out-of-pocket cost.
 This is why some people not only recoup what they spent on their PV panels when they sell their homes, some actually get more.

 Size.
-The bigger your system is, the more electricity it will be able to generate.
-This means that the household may rely less on utility scale electricity and the greater their savings will be--some families even have negative bills especially because around.
-Some go so far as to claim that you can a 200% return on your PV panels.
+The bigger your system is, the more electricity it will generate.
+This means that the household that relies less on electricity from the main grid will have greater savings.
+Some families even have negative bills, which means they were paying more than they should have.
+Some consumers even go as far as to claim that you can have a 200% return on your PV panels.